 Different phases of our campaign:

 First phase of our campaign was to release the campaign “www.VirtualOrganicGardenClubs.com” campaign/movement and new book “Overcoming Food Deserts in Your Community: How To Start A Home, School, or Community Garden, Food Co-ops or Food Coalition” – available as an e-book and paperback book.
 The book will give everyone who only have a general knowledge of growing foods how to get started in their own communities.
 Again the book will go hand-in-hand with “VirtualOrganicGardenClubs.com” and we ask that those starting out growing foods for the first time to view CathyHarrisGardenClub.com for tips and ideas.
-We already launched Phase 1 -(click here).
+We launched Phase 1 on June 15, 2017 -(click here).

 Send any other ideas to firstname.lastname@example.org call (512) 909-7365.